uvarc/rc-learning/content/courses/parallel-computing-introduction/distributed_mpi_recvstatus.md

     * Python
         status.Get_error()

+Note that mpi4py implements some C/C++/Fortran procedures as methods in the `status` object.

 The MPI_SOURCE and MPI_TAG items may be especially useful for the special dummy variables defined for source and tag.

+If the programmer does not intend to examine the status field, the special value MPI_STATUS_IGNORE may be passed as the status parameter (C++/Fortran) or in Python, by omitting the argument, since it is optional.

 ## Special Source and Tag Variables